Juan321654/nodejs_with_docker/README.md

 # How to use the build command in Docker

-convention to name the container, not required
+convention to name the container, not required, could be named anything you want, does not require username

 `docker build -t username/name_of_project .`